From Day to Night

 - 2 min read

-When I was a pre-teen, I was fascinated by spreads in Cosmopolitan magazine about office-working women.
-My favourite articles were about taking your outfit from day to night by adding dark lipstick and a pleather blazer.
+When I was a pre-teen, I was obsessed with the spreads in Cosmopolitan and Allure about office-working women.
+My favorite articles were always about taking your outfit from day to night—by adding dark lipstick and a pleather blazer.

-Now that I'm working in an office, the schedule is gruelling, and the coffee is terrible.
-I've taken a costume contract on a horror mini-series about a strange girl who escapes a cult and goes to live with a wholesome family in Ohio.
-It's like a reverse Kimmy Schmit with a lot more blood.
+Now that I’m actually working in an office, the schedule is grueling and the coffee is terrible.
+I’ve taken a costume contract on a horror mini-series about a strange girl who escapes a cult and goes to live with a wholesome family in Ohio.
+It’s like a reverse Kimmy Schmidt—with a lot more blood.
 But at least my 10,000 hours of researching psychopaths are finally being put to good use.

-Sometimes, I get impatient with destiny and long for what's next.
-There are two more months left on the contract, though, so I'm trying spiritual tricks like when in doubt, remember that where you are is where you wanted to be at one point, and if you look around, things are pretty beautiful.
+Sometimes I get impatient with destiny and long for what’s next.
+But there are still two more months left on the contract, so I’m trying spiritual tricks.
+Like: when in doubt, remember that where you are now is where you once hoped to be.
+And if you look around, things are actually kind of beautiful.